BarbyKelly/quizproject/README.md

   * answer the questions
   * want to see their score
   * try again
-  * click on links/images
+  * click on buttons, links and images
-  * click on "Extra page"
+  * click on "Extra"

   Screenshot of Estonia Quiz Home Page, Wireframes:

 ![Image of Estonian books, dvds](wireframehomepageestquiz.png)

-  Buttons top left, languages:
-  * English
-  * Eesti (Estonian)